What is SEO?

 SEO is neither magic nor an exact science.

 There are some do's and don'ts.
 There are guidelines.
 There are thousands of articles and online discussion forums devoted to the subject.
-The most important rules to obey are:
+Some of the more important rules to obey are:

 - Clean, valid code.
 This will help with site speed, too.